estebanmunchjones2019/nodemailer-form-article/Readme.md

 }
 ````

-Then, we know that if the honeypot field was filled, that was a done by a bot, and we handle the submission of the form in a different way, by doing nothing and avoiding calling the cloud function.
+Then, we know that if the honeypot field was filled, that was a done by a bot, and we handle the submission of the form in a different way, by doing an early return and avoid calling the cloud function.

-So, in order to test the honeypot, just change the `contactForm` state by swaping `contactForm.honeypot.value` from `''` to a number like `1` or a string `hey, I am bot who filled this form!`.
+So, in order to test the honeypot, just change manually the `contactForm` state in `src/App.js` by swaping `contactForm.honeypot.value` from `''` to a number like `1` or a string like this one: `hey, I am bot who filled this form!`.

 After doing the above change, you should still be able to click the `Send` button, but `fakeCloudFunction()` won't be called.
-Youd can verify that by looking at the `Console` on the dev tools on the browser.
-You shouldn't see the data from the form that is logged from inside `fakeCloudFunction()`.
+You can verify that by looking at the `Console` on the dev tools on the browser.
+You shouldn't see the data logged from the form that is console logged from inside `fakeCloudFunction()`.

-Great!
-Now we have a form already working and manually tested!
-Let's now replace the `fakeCloudFunction()` with the real one in the following sections.
+**Great!** We have a **form already working and manually tested!** Let's now replace the `fakeCloudFunction()` with the real one in the following sections.